 Laser Blast Tips for contact closer to your body, belt-high or above

-The following sequence is designed to teach the fundamentals of core power, and develop your hitting foundation
+The following sequence is designed to teach the fundamentals of core power, developing your hitting foundation

 - Use a balance ball sized to the height, which is above your knees.